Our History

 Putting the Fun in Fundraising

-With the help of a dedicated fundraising coordinator the foundation begins to step up it’s fundraising operation; early highlights include a Ladies Lunch, hosted by Gina McKie, and a Zip Slide across the Clyde.
+With a dedicated fundraising coordinator on board, fundraising efforts intensify.
+Early highlights include a Ladies Lunch hosted by Gina McKie and a Zip Slide across the Clyde.

 2011